 - Make sure to check all flight regulations and restrictions before taking off.

-You can find the full list of rules with all the legal jargon included at this link.
+You can find the full list of rules with all the legal jargon included icelandic transport authority rules.

 Places Where You’re Not Allowed to Fly a Drone

 Now, onto the places where you’re not allowed to fly your drone in Iceland.